Icteria virens virens, I. v. auricollis

 Documentation: Specimens: auricollis, UNSM ZM6909, 3 Jun 1901 Monroe Canyon, Sioux Co; virens, UNSM ZM10757, 15 May 1909 Roca, Lancaster Co.

-Taxonomy: Recent genetic studies resulted in elevation of this species to its own family, Icteriidae; it is no longer considered a member of Parulidae (Chesser et al 2017).
+Taxonomy: Recent genetic studies resulted in assigning of this species to its own family, Icteriidae; it is no longer considered a member of Parulidae (Chesser et al 2017).

 There are two subspecies recognized (Eckerle and Thompson 2020): auricollis, breeding from the western Great Plains (including southern Saskatchewan) and west Texas westward, and virens, breeding in the eastern portion of the range, from the eastern Great Plains (northeast South Dakota; AOU 1957) and central Texas (Fort Worth, Houston; AOU 1957) eastward.

 Changes since 2001: This species was essentially extirpated from the southeast by 2000, but since then reports have increased.
-Of 27 southeasterly reports for May-Jul for 1981 through 2017, 22 have occurred since 2008.
+Of 27 southeasterly reports for May-Jul for 1981 through 2017, 22 occurred since 2008.

 - High counts: 22 at Rock Creek SRA, Dundy Co 26 May 2019, 19 on Old Stage Road, Scotts Bluff Co 28 May 2021, 14 in Sowbelly Canyon, Sioux Co 16 May 2018, and 13 at Buffalo Creek Pond, Banner Co 21 May 2021.